Inside Trump's refusal to testify in the Mueller probe

 Even those written answers were months in the making.

 In the months following Mueller's May 2017 appointment, the White House pledged its cooperation, believing it the fastest way to end the investigation.
 The administration produced thousands of documents demanded by the special counsel and made close Trump aides — including his legal counsel, chief of staff and press secretary — available for questioning.
-White House lawyer Ty Cobb said he expected the investigation to conclude by the end of that year.
+White House lawyer Ty Cobb predicted the investigation could conclude by the end of that year.

 But it soon became clear that Mueller would want to interview Trump, given his involvement in several events under scrutiny.
 The president had fired FBI Director James Comey, harangued his attorney general over his recusal from the Russia investigation and dictated a misleading statement about a Trump Tower meeting involving his son and a Kremlin-connected lawyer.